KoganeShiro/Elemental-Sphere/Elemental Sphere.md

 # Normal Mode
+## Stuff to consider

-- fusion des elements
+- fusion of the elements
-- cinematic d'ouverture
+- opening and ending cinematic
+- How to get through the story without proper dialogue

 ## Story
-tuto after cinematic
-mc is fighting the boss
-the boss is trying to absorb the mc he failed and is becoming weak like the mc that has part of them in different universe/word
+Tuto, where the MC is ultra powerful cinematic sequence, the main character engages in a fierce battle against the boss.
+The boss attempts to absorb the protagonist, but the attempt fails, resulting in the boss weakening.
+Both the main character and the boss now exhibit signs of being fragmented across different universes or worlds.

-cinematic de fin where the shadow is leaving and the light return
+As the game concludes, a scene unfolds where the shadow representing the boss gradually departs, allowing light to return to the environment.

 ## Characters
 Elements = fire, water, ice, magma, earth, wind, light, shadow, plant, metal, poison, health
 #### feu-glace